oli9402/Masterarbeit_UZH/Final Scripts Matlab/CodeDescription.md

 Figures are created:
 - electrode selection figure
 - learning categories figure
+Figures are manually saved as svg and edited with inkscape.

 ### Output
 - light version table for topoplots
 - full_tab with additional baseline corrected data for later plots
 - topoplots for thesis

+# Script 5: a5_plots